Shopify/liquid/_filters/capitalize.md

 {{ "title" | capitalize }}
 ```

-`capitalize` only capitalizes the first character of a string, so later words are not affected:
+Only the first character of a string is capitalized, so later words are not capitalized:

  <p class="code-label">Input</p>
 ```liquid